 Here’s a glimpse of Brett Phipps’ Call of Duty: Infinite Warfare review

 "I’m genuinely saddened that Infinite Warfare’s multiplayer doesn’t stack up to previous entries, as every year I look forward to jumping back into Call of Duty and spending a good few months shooting up stuff.
 The fact that another game comes in the box that is better than Infinite Warfare in almost every way is pretty damning.
 It's still one of the best shooters ever made, but a game that has come out a decade later should still be able to compete.”

 The Battlefield 1 review is in!
-Here's a brief snippet:
+Here’s a brief excerpt:

 "Battlefield 1 has managed to produce not just one, but a series of incredibly crafted and powerful set-pieces that can go toe to toe with any of them, as well as the best opening level since Medal of Honor Frontline’s “D-Day”."

 Click here to read the full review, read on below to read our full versus.

 Battlefield 1 vs Call of Duty: Infinite Warfare

 Battlefield 1 and Call of Duty: Infinite Warfare are moving in very different directions this year, favouring different settings, visuals and gameplay styles in an effort to stand out amongst the slew of 2016 shooters.